Updated on September 30, 2025

-What Core Values Are
+What Are Core Values

-Honesty, curiosity, compassion, growth, service, creativity, connection, dependability, fairness, risk-taking
+Examples from a list of values: Honesty, curiosity, compassion, growth, service, creativity, connection, dependability, fairness, risk-taking

-- Not “run a marathon,” but “care for my health.”
+Not “run a marathon,” but “care for my health.”
+Not “get promoted,” but “contribute and keep learning.”

 Signs You May Be Out of Alignment

-- Busy all day, strangely empty at night.
+- Busy all day, strangely empty at night

-- Decisions drag because every option feels wrong in a different way.
+- Decisions drag because every option feels wrong in a different way

-- Saying yes when you mean no, then feeling resentful or drained.
+- Saying yes when you mean no, then feeling resentful or drained

-- Work looks good on paper but conflicts with how you want to live.
+- Work looks good on paper, but conflicts with how you want to live

-How to Find Your Values
+How to Find Your Core Values

 1. Gather Honest Clues